Efficient Signature-Free Validated Agreement: Introduction

-Byzantine agreement operates among $n$ processes.
-A process can either be \emph{correct} or \emph{faulty}: correct processes follow the prescribed protocol, whereas faulty processes (up to $t < n$) are controlled by an adversary.
-Let $\mathsf{Value}$ denote the set of $L$-bit values, and let $\mathsf{valid}: \mathsf{Value} \to \{\mathit{true}, \mathit{false}\}$ denote any predetermined logical predicate.
-Notably, $|\mathsf{Value}| > 2$, i.e., we consider the multi-valued Byzantine agreement problem.
-Byzantine agreement exposes the following interface: \begin{compactitem} \item \textbf{request} $\mathsf{propose}(v \in \mathsf{Value}):$ a process proposes an $L$-bit value $v$.
+Byzantine agreement operates among $n$ processes, out of which up to $t > 0$ can be corrupted by the adversary.
+A corrupted process is said to be \emph{faulty} and can behave arbitrarily; a non-faulty process is said to be \emph{correct} and follows the prescribed protocol.
+Let $\mathsf{Value}$ denote the set of $L$-bit values.
+(As this paper is concerned with multi-valued Byzantine agreement, we set no restrictions on the cardinality of the $\mathsf{Value}$ set.)
+During the agreement protocol, each process \emph{proposes} exactly one value, and eventually the protocol outputs a single \emph{decision}, as per the following interface: \begin{compactitem} \item \textbf{request} $\mathsf{propose}(v \in \mathsf{Value}):$ a process proposes an $L$-bit value $v$.

+\item \textbf{indication} $\mathsf{decide}(v' \in \mathsf{Value})$: a process decides an $L$-bit value $v'$. \end{compactitem} Intuitively, Byzantine agreement ensures that all correct processes agree on the same \emph{admissible} value.
+(We formally define the properties of Byzantine agreement in the later part of this section.)

+\textbf{Practical notion of value-admissibility.} A critical question in designing practical Byzantine agreement algorithms is which values should be considered admissible.
+Traditionally, Byzantine agreement algorithms treated the proposals of correct processes as admissible.
+Consequently, they have focused on properties like \emph{\strongVal}~\cite{abraham2019asymptotically,Chen2021,Nayak2020}: if every correct process proposes the same value $v$, then $v$ is the only possible decision.
+Notice that in such cases, if even one correct process proposes a value different from the (same) value held by all other $n-1$ processes, it is perfectly legal to decide some default ``null op'' value (e.g., $\bot$); it is also perfectly legal to decide a value that is ``nonsense'' from the perspective of the underlying application.
+Thus, unless all correct processes agree \emph{a priori}, Byzantine agreement algorithms with \strongVal are not guaranteed to make any ``real'' progress.

+Many modern applications may require a stronger requirement: even if correct processes propose different values, the resulting decision should still adhere to some \emph{validity} test, ensuring that the decision is not ``wasted''.
+Such a condition is usually called \emph{external validity}~\cite{Cachin2001,lamport2019concurrency,LL0W20,spiegelman2020search,abraham2019asymptotically, ZZZDHWL22,GelashviliKSSX22,LL022,song2024flexbft}: any decided value must be valid according to a predetermined logical predicate.
+We underline that the external validity property is prevalent in today's blockchain systems.
+Indeed, as long as a produced block is valid (e.g., no double-spending), the block can safely be added to the chain (irrespectively of who produced it).\footnote{Let us underline that real-world blockchain systems might be concerned with \emph{fairness}, thus making the question of ``who produced a block'' important.
+However, this work does not focus on fairness (or any similar topic \cite{GLTZ24,K0GJ20}).}